koki-develop/clive/README.md

 ## Prerequisite

 cLive requires [ttyd](https://tsl0922.github.io/ttyd/) to be installed.
-For example, if you use homebrew, you can install it with `brew install ttyd`.
+For example, if you use homebrew, you can install it with `brew install`.

 ```sh
 $ brew install ttyd